Why do Christians baptize?

 When can I get baptized?

 Baptism is a public event for the whole family of God to celebrate, and all of our brothers and sisters in Christ (the whole church) should be welcome to participate.
-Baptism services are held in the Chapel on Sundays, during the 8:15 am traditional service and following the 11:00 celebration service.
+Baptism services are held in the Chapel on Sundays, during the 8:30 am traditional service and following the 11:00 celebration service.
 Once a quarter, special full immersion baptisms are offered.
-If, however, getting baptized in a public setting is the only thing keeping you from becoming baptized, please contact Rachel Prideaux at 222-1520 ext.
-146 or email@example.com and other arrangements can be made.
+If, however, getting baptized in a public setting is the only thing keeping you from becoming baptized, please contact Shey Buckley at 222-1520 ext.
+124 or firstname.lastname@example.org and other arrangements can be made.

 What do I need to do to sign up for a baptism?

 If you would like to schedule a baptism at Lutheran Church of Hope, please attend an upcoming "Baptism Class" at Hope, they are offered the first Tuesday of every month from 7:00-8:00 pm in the Chapel.
-To sign up for the next class, please click here to fill out the form or contact firstname.lastname@example.org or call the church office at 515-222-1520.
+To sign up for the next class, please choose from a date at the top of this page or contact email@example.com or call the church office at 515-222-1520.
 Full immersion baptisms and remembrance of baptisms will be offered quarterly in the Worship Center, for more information click here.